caonUlisses/notes/REDUX/Overview.md

 ## BUT WHY?

 Sometimes, an app can get really tricky really fast, and managing the state of components - and its children - can get REALLY tricky.
 Redux helps to maintain things more steady and clearer.

+## Gimme a brief explanation, please.

+Of course, if we were to summarize Redux, it would be like:
+> Redux is an implementation of flux, it consists of a way to dispatch actions and data through the application.
+It manipulates the state and handles the store (which is read only).
+It claims that every store manipulation has to be through a pure function.